-Smart Beginnings MHC is proud to partner with Brookes Publishing to offer the Ages and Stages Questionnaire online through our Family Access page.
-Please take a few minutes and visit ASQ Online to complete an assessment.
-If you have any questions please call us at 276-666-8901 for assistance.
+Smart Beginnings MH is proud to partner with Brookes Publishing to offer the Ages and Stages Questionnaire online through this Family Access link.
+If you have any questions please call us at 276-403-5529 for assistance.

 What is ASQ-3™?

 As a parent or caregiver, you are the best source of information about your child.
 That’s why ASQ-3 questionnaires are designed to be filled out by you.
-You will only need 10-15 minutes.
+You will only need 10-30 minutes.
 It’s that quick and easy.
-Here’s how ASQ-3 works:

 You are an active partner in your child’s learning and development.
-By completing ASQ-3 questionnaires, you are making sure your child is off to the best possible start!
+By completing ASQ-3 questionnaire, you are making sure your child is off to the best possible start!

 To find out more, please talk to your health care or education professional, or visit www.agesandstages.com.